sebastianschanz/beam-internal-forces/INSTALLATION.md

-# Beam Analysis - Desktop App
+# Beam Lab - Desktop App

 ## Installation & Usage

 ### For End Users:
-1. Download `BeamAnalysis.exe` from the dist folder
+1. Download `BeamLab.exe` from the dist folder
 2. No installation required - just double-click to run!
 3. The app is completely portable and self-contained